a building - founders hall at dusk

 Commencement

-Students wanting to walk in the Commencement ceremony in May are required to register in advance.
-You may participate in Commencement if you received a degree from Cal Poly Humboldt during the past summer or fall semesters, or if you have applied for graduation and expect to be awarded your degree at the end of the spring, summer or fall semesters.
-Details regarding the May commencement ceremony are available online at commencement.humboldt.edu
+Students wanting to walk in the Fall or Spring Commencement ceremony are required to register in advance.
+In order to register for commencement, you must have an Application for Advancement to Candidacy on file and approved.
+To be included in the commencement program, you must have your Application for Advancement to Candidacy approved by a specific date that will be announced at the beginning of the semester.
+You may participate in Commencement if you received a degree from Cal Poly Humboldt during the past summer or fall semesters, or if you have applied for graduation and expect to be awarded your degree at the end of the spring, summer, or fall semesters.
+Details regarding the commencement ceremony are available online at commencement.humboldt.edu.

 Graduating with Distinction

-The Patricia O. McConkey Awards recognize the outstanding students graduating with a master’s degree from each program.
-Each program may select a recipient based on academic performance, academic citizenship and the quality of the student’s thesis, project, or comprehensive exam.
+The Patricia O. McConkey Awards recognize outstanding students graduating with a master’s degree from each program.
+Each program may select a recipient based on academic performance, academic citizenship, and the quality of the student’s thesis, project, or comprehensive exam.
 Students who receive the award will “graduate with distinction.”
-This title will appear on the official Humboldt transcripts.
-Recipients will be invited to attend the Outstanding Students Award Ceremony and Reception (Recognizing Students Who Make a Difference) held in the spring at Humboldt and will receive a certificate of award.
+This title will appear on the official Cal Poly Humboldt transcripts.
+Recipients will be invited to attend the Outstanding Students Award Ceremony and Reception (Recognizing Students Who Make a Difference) held in the spring at Cal Poly Humboldt and will receive a certificate of award.
 Recipients are also allowed to purchase a gold stole for commencement that identifies them as graduating with distinction.

 Posting Degree and Receiving Diploma